Floquet-Thermalization via Instantons near Dynamical Freezing: Introduction

 We will demonstrate explicitly that dynamical freezing manifests as an additional emergent conservation law associated with the prethermal fixed point. {\it Exact} dynamical freezing would correspond to a {\it vanishing} operator norm for the commutator between the emergent conserved quantity and the undriven part of the Hamiltonian near the prethermal fixed point.
 Generically, we find that the above commutator norm does {\it not} vanish exactly at freezing, but exhibits a non-trivial behavior as a function of the drive frequency, system size, and fRG time.
 Specifically, the emergent symmetry becomes more pronounced as the high frequency limit $\Omega\to\infty$ is approached.
 From that perspective, dynamical freezing is {\it asymptotic} in the high-frequency limit.
-Additionally, given that in a generic non-integrable system, the prethermal fixed point is expected to be unstable towards eventual thermalization, it is not surprising that the flow will eventually divert to the thermal fixed point.